-Reading 3D Solids with ezdxf Python: Extraction & Pipeline Integration
+Reading 3D Solids with ezdxf Python: Extract ACIS Payloads from DXF Files

-To read 3D solids with ezdxf in Python, target SOLID3D entities in the DXF database and extract their embedded ACIS/SAT payload via the .acis_data attribute. ezdxf does not natively reconstruct B-Rep topology, generate meshes, or convert parametric geometry to standard formats.
-It strictly exposes the raw ACIS string stored in the DXF file.
-For production AEC/GIS pipelines, you must pair this extraction with a dedicated ACIS parser or a geometry kernel (e.g., OpenCASCADE, trimesh, or commercial CAD APIs) to convert the payload into usable vertices, faces, or STEP/IGES outputs.
+To read 3D solids with ezdxf in Python, query 3DSOLID entities from the DXF modelspace and access their embedded ACIS/SAT payload via the .acis property. ezdxf does not reconstruct B-Rep topology, generate meshes, or convert parametric geometry to standard triangle formats — it exposes the raw ACIS string exactly as stored in the DXF file.
+For production AEC/GIS pipelines, pair this extraction with a dedicated ACIS parser or geometry kernel (python-occ, OpenCASCADE, or cadquery) to convert the payload into usable vertices, faces, or STEP/IGES outputs.
+For broader entity traversal and memory-efficient DXF processing, see the ezdxf Deep Dive.

 How ezdxf Handles 3D Solids in DXF Files

-AutoCAD stores parametric 3D geometry as SOLID3D entities.
-Unlike basic 3DFACE or POLYLINE objects, SOLID3D entities encapsulate a complete Boundary Representation (B-Rep) inside a proprietary ACIS/SAT text blob.
-When you parse a DXF file, ezdxf reads this blob directly from DXF group codes 1 and 3, concatenating them into a single string or list of strings.
+AutoCAD stores parametric 3D geometry as 3DSOLID entities.
+Unlike basic 3DFACE or MESH objects, 3DSOLID entities encapsulate a complete Boundary Representation (B-Rep) inside a proprietary ACIS/SAT text blob.
+When you parse a DXF file, ezdxf reads this blob directly from DXF group codes 1 and 3, making it accessible through the .acis property as a list of strings — one string per ACIS line.

-In automated interoperability workflows, treating SOLID3D as a raw payload rather than a ready-to-render mesh prevents topology corruption.
-As outlined in our Python Parsing & Geometry Extraction guide, DXF files frequently mix faceted approximations with true parametric solids.
-Routing ACIS payloads to a downstream conversion service preserves precision and avoids the silent data loss that occurs when forcing solids into polygonal formats prematurely.
-For deeper architectural patterns around entity traversal and memory-efficient DXF processing, consult the ezdxf Deep Dive.
+In automated interoperability workflows, treating 3DSOLID as a raw payload — rather than a ready-to-render mesh — prevents topology corruption.
+DXF files frequently mix faceted approximations (MESH, 3DFACE) with true parametric solids.
+Routing ACIS payloads to a downstream conversion service preserves precision and avoids silent data loss that occurs when forcing solids into polygonal formats prematurely.

 import ezdxf